 - When the chocolate is melted completely, add the chili powder and stir to combine.
 Pour the pecans into the bowl and stir until they're completely covered.
 Using a large spoon, spoon about 1 tablespoon-sized clumps onto the parchment paper.
 When all the clusters are on the sheet, dust with the optional shredded coconut and sea salt.
 Transfer the clusters to the freezer or refrigerator to set for 1 hour or overnight.

 - Store in an airtight container on the counter for one week or freeze for up to 3 months.

 PS.
-You may have noticed that this is actually a recipe I dusted off/updated from February of 2012!
+You may have noticed that these Chocolate Chili Pecan Clusters are actually a recipe I dusted off/updated from February of 2012!
 Feel free to check out that post if you want to get a feel for how my take on nutrition and photography has evolved 🙂